vlang/v/vlib/benchmark/README.md

 ## Description:

-`benchmark` provides an easy way to measure how fast a piece of code is and to produce a readable report about it.
+`benchmark` provides tools for measuring and reporting on the performance of code.

 ## Example 1: